Dodowingster/Windev/README.md

 # Windev, Location Based Wikipedia

 What this project aims to do:
--Detect user's location
+<br />-Detect user's location
--Implement Text-To-Speech
+<br />-Implement Text-To-Speech
--Display/Read the information regarding landscape
+<br />-Display/Read the information regarding landscape